mrandreastoth/firefox-nativedark/PRIVACY.md

  2. Time and date of installation
  3. Basic debug logs
     * Every error that occurs within the content scripts
-    * Every change in settings and the time of occurance
+    * Every change in settings and the time of occurence

 The number of data entries, number of downloads, and number of active users is **public information** if the Author(s) so chooses.